 \section{Introduction}

-Sports analytics has captured increasing attention since the advancement of technology brings great convenience for data collection and increases data diversity.
-In recent years, there is a line of studies applying advanced artificial intelligence techniques, e.g., computer vision on video frames \cite{DBLP:conf/kdd/KimKCYK22}, motion tracking with sensors \cite{DBLP:conf/momm/ItoG18,DBLP:journals/sensors/PillitteriTBNSG21}, and machine learning models for action valuing \cite{DBLP:conf/kdd/DecroosBHD19,DBLP:conf/kdd/MerhejBMR21}.
-Badminton serves as one of the major racket sports in the world in terms of participation, and it demands high physical and tactical conditions, which has attracted researchers on introducing novel applications \cite{Wang2020badminton,DBLP:conf/icdm/WangCYWFP21}.
-For instance, \cite{10.1145/3551391} proposes long short-term extractors to quantify the win influence of each shot within a rally. \cite{DBLP:journals/corr/abs-2211-12217} designs the movement forecasting task to predict the players' movements with graph-based approaches.
+Sports analytics has garnered increasing attention since the advancement of technology, which greatly facilitates data collection and increases data diversity.
+In recent years, there has been a surge in studies applying advanced artificial intelligence techniques, e.g., computer vision on video frames \cite{DBLP:conf/kdd/KimKCYK22}, and machine learning models for action valuing \cite{DBLP:conf/kdd/DecroosBHD19,DBLP:conf/kdd/MerhejBMR21}.
+Badminton, as one of the major racket sports worldwide in terms of participation, demands high physical and tactical conditions, attracting researchers to introduce novel applications \cite{Wang2020badminton}.
+For instance, \cite{10.1145/3551391} propose long short-term extractors to quantify the win influence of each shot within a rally, while \cite{DBLP:journals/corr/abs-2211-12217} design the movement forecasting task to predict players' movements using graph-based approaches.

-In this paper, we aim to release, ShuttleSet22, a stroke-level badminton singles dataset collected from high-ranking matches in 2022.
-ShuttleSet22 is an extension from ShuttleSet \cite{ShuttleSet} encompassing with 30,172 strokes (2,888 rallies), 1,400 strokes (450 rallies) in the validation set, and 2,040 strokes (654 rallies) in the testing set.
-While ShuttleSet22 shares similar stroke-level data formats with ShuttleSet, ShuttleSet22 consists of matches in 2022 instead of between 2018 and 2021.
-Therefore, ShuttleSet can be viewed as the latest iteration of the badminton singles dataset that can be used to examine the model's effectiveness in recent matches.
-ShuttleSet22 is obtained from the public videos\footnote{http://bwf.tv/} and is labeled by domain experts with the shot-by-shot labeling tool \cite{DBLP:conf/apnoms/HuangHLIW22}.
+In this paper, our aim is to introduce, ShuttleSet22, a stroke-level badminton singles dataset collected from real-world high-ranking matches in 2022.
+ShuttleSet22 extends the original ShuttleSet \cite{ShuttleSet}, comprising 30,172 strokes (2,888 rallies), 1,400 strokes (450 rallies) in the validation set, and 2,040 strokes (654 rallies) in the testing set.
+While ShuttleSet22 shares similar stroke-level data formats with ShuttleSet, it consists of matches in 2022 instead of the period between 2018 and 2021.
+Therefore, ShuttleSet22 can be considered the most recent iteration of the badminton singles dataset, enabling the examination of model effectiveness in recent matches.
+ShuttleSet22 is sourced from public videos\footnote{http://bwf.tv/} and has been meticulously labeled by domain experts with the shot-by-shot labeling tool \cite{DBLP:conf/apnoms/HuangHLIW22}.